 Guitar and bass guitar signals are carried through unbalanced patch cables.
 These cables are susceptible to noise, interference, distributed capacitance and low-pass filtering.

 The longer the cable, the worse the tone suck.

 Buffer pedals help to reduce/reverse this signal degradation.

-Buffer pedals also help to adjust impedance if we happen to be using vintage pedals or pedals with otherwise mismatched impedance ratings.
+Buffer pedals also help adjust impedance if we are using vintage pedals or pedals with otherwise mismatched impedance ratings.

 So, in short, buffer pedals help us to maintain our tone through our pedalboards.
 They aren’t always necessary but will make a big difference when they are required.

 Note that all buffered bypass pedals (as opposed to true bypass pedals) will act as buffers in a signal chain.
 However, dedicated buffer pedals will typically yield better results since they are designed specifically to buffer the signal.